thao123h/assignment-java-mentor/week2_how_to_java_work/ASSIGNMENT.md

     Answer:
     Heap :

-    - store objects created using new, instance variable(fields of objects) and String literals (String PoolPool)
+    - store objects created using new, instance variable(fields of objects in constructor) and String literals (String PoolPool)
     - Larger and slower that stack but allows dynamic memmory allocation
     - Object exists until GC removes them
       Stack: